 Security runbooks can automate and carry out the early-stage processes of evaluating and examining security incidents until a human analyst is needed to intervene.
 They can automate the threat management operations from detection and triage to investigation and containment.
 For example, in a spearphishing runbook, indicators are extracted from the phishing email, checked through different threat services, and subsequently, blocked if they are found malicious.

 Numerous automated actions offer workflows and perform varied data enrichment, containment, and custom actions based on informed decision-making.
 This speeds up the capability of security to assess, analyze, and hunt for threats.
 Further, security runbooks gather and accelerate knowledge transfer between security operations and incident response teams.

 Despite their differences, playbooks and runbooks can be interconnected together to respond more effectively to threats or incidents.
 Collectively, they allow security teams to achieve repeatable, enforceable, and effective incident response workflows, orchestrating numerous different security systems in a seamless incident response process.

-When used together, playbooks and runbooks provide security teams with flexible ways of orchestrating complex security workflows.
+When used together, security playbooks and runbooks provide security teams with flexible ways of orchestrating complex security workflows.
 Security teams can use a combination of playbooks and runbooks to document disparate security processes, depending on which solution suits the process being documented.
 Multiple playbooks and runbooks can be assigned to a single incident, delivering a proper level of orchestration and automation to each incident type.
 In a nutshell, organizations can implement both playbooks and runbooks within security automation platforms to minimize dependence on human skills.